ServiceStack/Admin/README.md

 ```

 Since the Auth attributes are Request Filter Attributes with a server dependency to **ServiceStack.dll**, if
-you want to maintain and share a dependency-free **ServiceModel.dll** you should instead define a custom
+you want to maintain and share a dependency-free **ServiceModel.dll** you can instead define a custom
 AutoQuery in your Service implementations which will inherit any Service or Action filter attributes as normal:

 ```csharp